perkycrow/perky/render/Readme.md

 # Render

-2D rendering with dual backend: Canvas 2D for simplicity, WebGL2 for performance.
+2D and 3D rendering with dual backend: Canvas 2D for simplicity, WebGL2 for performance.
 Same scene graph, same objects, pick your renderer.

 ---